-As part of the Office of Family Life and Evangelization, the mission of the Office of Parish Stewardship is to help mature disciples of Christ understand the true meaning of stewardship as a way of life.
+As part of The Office of Family Life, the mission of the Office of Parish Stewardship is to help mature disciples of Christ understand the true meaning of stewardship as a way of life.

 The introduction to our American Bishops’ pastoral letter Stewardship: A Disciple’s Response clearly summarizes the faithful steward’s approach to daily life.